Allen-Synthesis/EuroPi/software/contrib/pams.md

 Most modules that use an external start trigger signal respond to the rising edge of the wave, so the variablility of the trigger width shouldn't cause any harmful effects in most cases.

-Note: Some modules, like the original Pamela's "NEW" Workout, use a gate signal to indicate on/off, turning on when the gate is high and off when it is low.
-To create an output of this nature, set an output channel to use a square wave and set the width to 100%.
-Ensure that skip and euclidean steps are both zero to make sure the signal stays high.
-Make sure the amplitude is at least 50%.

 ### Quantization